GeoMAE: Masking Representation Learning for Spatio-Temporal Graph Forecasting with Missing Values: Introduction

-\paragraph{Complex spatio-temporal correlations} Taking air quality prediction as an example, the data exhibit complex and dynamic spatio-temporal correlations.
-The readings from an air quality monitoring station are not only related to its historical data but also influenced by readings from nearby stations.
-Furthermore, these spatial correlations are highly dynamic, closely tied to factors such as spatial location, time, and external factors like wind direction and wind speed.
-Additionally, there are notable correlations between multiple variables at a single monitoring site.
-For instance, sulfur dioxide and nitrogen oxides can convert into PM2.5 particles under certain conditions.
-How to model the temporal, spatial, and inter-variable correlations in spatio-temporal data with missing values is a critical challenge for representation learning models in this domain.
+Spatio-temporal data exhibits intricate and dynamically evolving dependencies.
+Taking air quality prediction as an example, readings from a monitoring station correlate not only with its historical data but also with concurrent measurements from nearby stations.
+These spatial correlations are highly dynamic, influenced by geographic location, temporal factors, and external conditions such as wind direction and speed.
+Additionally, strong inter-variable correlations exist—for instance, sulfur dioxide and nitrogen oxides can transform into PM2.5 particles under specific conditions.
+Effectively modeling these temporal, spatial, and variable correlations amidst missing values remains a fundamental challenge for representation learning models.

-\paragraph{Diverse missing patterns} spatio-temporal data can exhibit various types of missing patterns, which can generally be categorized into four types: random missing, row missing, column missing, and block missing.
-In practical sensing systems, these missing patterns often occur simultaneously or alternately, posing considerable challenges to representation learning.